 - Make sure the brake pedal is solid at a normal height.

-- Gather medical information – blood type, your doctor’s contact info, and any other required info (again, check with organizers).
+- Gather medical information – blood type, your doctor’s contact info, and any other required info (check with organizers).
 This information must be pasted or taped to your helmet.

 - Be rested!
 Especially while you’re learning all the routines, it will be a long, tiring weekend.

 - If at all possible, arrive the night before the event starts (usually Friday night).
 Things start happening early on race days.
 If you’re a “rookie” (new to the particular hill, even if you’re otherwise experienced) you’ll be required to do a “rookie orientation” run with an experienced driver knowledgeable about the unique features of the particular hill.

 - Always check with the organizers of your event.
 Many clubs and venues have other specific requirements

 - As soon as you arrive at the site, check in with the organizers, pay any necessary fees, and there will be some forms to sign – waivers, permission to administer first aid, tow your vehicle if necessary, etc.